meetkabeershah/meetkabeershah.github.io/_posts/2015-7-1-hello-world.md

 title: Hello world!
 ---

-My name is Zameer, a dev from [the city of dreams](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
+My name is Zameer from [the city of dreams](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
 I dopped out from [my last school](http://www.nmims.edu/).
 When I was leaving, a few of my friends sent me farewell emails.

 One day, I was going through those emails.
 One of them took my attention, I started re-reading this part of an email: